 Our c.
 1850 'Ichabod Crane Schoolhouse' is recognized by the New York Folklore Society as a place of Legend, and recently awarded an historical 'legends' marker by the Folklore Society with a corresponding grant from the William G. Pomeroy Foundation.

-Please give as generously as you can and spread the word about the Columbia County Historical Society.
-The CCHS is a 501(c)(3) charitable organization, and your 100% tax deductible gift makes an essential contribution to our annual operating expense, sustaining our continued success.
+Please give as generously as you can--any gift you give will be appreciated and put to good use in sustaining our continued success.
+The CCHS is a 501(c)(3) charitable organization, and your 100% tax deductible gift makes an essential contribution to our annual operating expenses.
 And if you work for a company with a Matching Gift Program, your gift can be multiplied.
 You can also donate online via credit card on this page.